k1rak1ra/FEMBOY/README.md

 - Requires a mySQL server
 - Has user accounts that clients need to use to login
 - LDAP support
-- Server API documentation coming soon so you can make your own client
 - HTTP on port 5000.
 Designed to run on LAN or behind a reverse proxy

+# Server API documentation
+See Wiki

 # Contributing
 - This is a first release and probably isn't perfect.
 If you have a problem, submit an issue.
 Be sure to include the error message (if any)